vaioco/vaioco.github.io/_posts/ART/2016-01-25-art-part-iii-arthook-framework.markdown

 3. it works on real-world devices as well
 4. it works on Marshmallow

-Target application's code is unmodified allowing to analyze applications which uses integrity checking without needing of a manual reverse-engineering effort to disable integrity checks.
-Moreover, you don't need to modify the Android framework or recompiling AOSP from source.
+Target application's code is unmodified allowing to analyze applications which uses _integrity checking_ techniques, without needing of a manual reverse-engineering effort to disable integrity checks.

+Moreover, you don't need to modify the Android framework or rebuild AOSP or any of its components.
-Finally you are able to implement the analysis system on real-world devices as well.
+Lastly you are able to implement the analysis system on real-world devices as well.
 This feature is realy useful, expecially when dealing with malware.
-As the techniques for Android malware detection are progressing, malware also fights back through deploying advanced code encryption and emulation detection techniques.
-Malware can employ various anti-analysis techniques for emulator or VM evasion.
-(XXX ref)
+As the techniques for Android malware detection are progressing, malware also fights back through deploying advanced code encryption and emulation detection techniques ([Rage against the virtual machine: hindering dynamic analysis of android malware.](http://www.cs.columbia.edu/~mikepo/papers/ratvm.eurosec14.pdf))

 The ARTHook furter supports loading "patch" code (code which override target method) from DEX file.
 This enable the "patch" code to be written in Java and thus semplifies interacting with the target application and the Android framework (Context, etc...).